mansfieldbitter/Articles/Dapper/DapperIntroBlog.md

 IMPORT dapper.StringTools as st;
 ```

-**inDS and OutDS are reserved** You may find you get weird errors if you use these variable names, this will be fixed in a later
+**inDS and OutDS are reserved!** You may find you get weird errors if you use these variable names, this will be fixed in a later
 release.